 Liv’ED It is an ED original style where we write about our personal experiences on experiencing and reviewing any app/place/website which gives us a feeling of coming back for more.

-Touted as one of Delhi’s hidden gems, Champa Gali, tucked away in a discreet corner of Saket, reeks of individual spirit.
+Touted as one of Delhi’s hidden gems, Champa Gali, tucked away in a discreet corner of Saket, reeks of an individual spirit.

 Situated 650 metres away from Saket metro station, Champa Gali gets its corny name from the ‘champa’ plants that are arrayed along this hidden lane.